GriefMoDz/quickActions/README.md

 | Updater                 | pc-updater               | v1.0.0  | ✔️         | n/a
 | Wallpaper Changer       | wallpaper-changer        | v1.0.0  | ⭕         | [[Link]](../../../../powercord-community/wallpaper-changer)

-\*Plugin is shipped with Powercord by default - will work out of the box once enabled.
+\*Plugin is shipped with Powercord by default (will work straight out of the box once enabled).

 ## Usage/Instructions:
 1. Right-click the 'User Settings' button (third icon starting from the left; the little cog symbol) found under the 'User Account Details' container.